Oleh Kulinich: Political career

 In the 2014 parliamentary election he was elected as a People's Deputy of Ukraine for single-mandate electoral district No. 147 as a self-nominator.
 He won 21.19% of the vote.

-In the 2019 parliamentary election, he was elected a People's Deputy for the 147th electoral district for the third time with the result of 37.79% of the votes.
+In the 2019 parliamentary election, he was elected a People's Deputy for the 147th electoral district for the third time with 37.79% of the vote.

-In the Parliament of the VII and VIII convocations he is a member of the VRU Committee on Agrarian Policy and Land Relations.
+In the Parliament of the seventh and eighth convocations, he was a member of the VRU Committee on Agrarian Policy and Land Relations.

-In May 2016 he was appointed chairman of the subcommittee on land relations of the Committee of the Verkhovna Rada of Ukraine on agrarian policy and land relations.
+In May 2016, he was appointed Chairman of the Subcommittee on Land Relations of the Committee of the Verkhovna Rada of Ukraine on Agrarian policy and Land Relations.

-In the Parliament of the IX convocation he joined the Committee on Finance, Tax and Customs Policy.
+In the Parliament of the ninth convocation he joined the Committee on Finance, Tax and Customs Policy.

-In different years he was a member of groups on inter-parliamentary relations with the following countries: with the Czech Republic (2019), with Hungary (2020), with the United Arab Emirates, with the China (2020), with Romania (2020), with the Tunisia (2021).
+In various years he was a member of groups on inter-parliamentary relations with the Czech Republic (2019), Hungary (2020), the United Arab Emirates, China (2020), Romania (2020), and Tunisia (2021).

-Kulinich is the head of the "Dovira" parliamentary group.
+Kulinich was the head of the Dovira parliamentary group.

-On 26 December 2018 the Russian Federation included Oleg in the sanctions list.
+On 26 December 2018, the Russian Federation included Kulinich in the sanctions list.

 Legislative activity

-Author of laws and draft laws:
+He is the author of several laws and draft laws: